Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Acknowledgements

 \section{Acknowledgements}

 We thank Christian Webb for his interest in our work, for useful discussions and carefully reading the first draft of this paper which helped fix typos and mistakes in the proofs and greatly improved the presentation.
 G. L. thanks Juhan Aru for stimulating discussions about Gaussian multiplicative chaos.
 N. S. would like to thank Yan Fyodorov for suggesting to study the conjectures of \cite{Ost16} in the context of random matrix theory.
+Finally, we express our gratitude to the anonymous referees for their detailed comments and suggestions.